-St Mary's School has appointed from our SLT, Lucie Stephenson to be our Designated Safeguarding Lead.
+St. Mary's Catholic Primary School has appointed Martin Clephane to be our Designated Safeguarding Lead.
 This person has the overall responsibility for safeguarding and child protection and has the appropriate authority and training to undertake such a role and is able to provide advice and support to other staff on child welfare and child protection matters.
 This person is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
+The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2022).